 The Therapy Goal Worksheet is designed to help develop treatment goals at the onset of therapy.
 It can also be used to set a direction in therapy as well as help create desired outcomes.

 This worksheet also contains the Magic Wand question, which is a great tool to help develop the imagination.
 This worksheet is a valuable tool for treatment planning and creating an outline for future therapy sessions.

 Worksheets can be a great tool for people who have trouble envisioning their goals clearly.

 Goal setting is certainly an important part of the counseling process.
 Setting goals can help someone bridge the gap between what they imagine in their mind to making it happen in the real world.

 Helping your clients set strong empowering goals can help hold them accountable in the long run.
-While it seems relatively simple to sit down and write out a goal, it’s not always easy to find the motivation to create a robust goal, that can help your client move forward in life.
+While it seems relatively simple to sit down and write out a goal, it’s not always easy to find the motivation to create a robust goal.

 That is where the therapist or counselor comes into play.
 Teaching your clients to own their own success by setting powerful goals can go a long way in the recovery process.

 As a counselor, you have an important job.
 However, it’s also important to practice good self-care so you can avoid counseling burnout.
 If you are not at your absolute best, the client will sense it and not benefit as much from the counseling process.